ipekguler/Weather-Prediction-Web-Service/README.md

 $ python test.py
 ```

-You should get a response like the following:
+The web service loads model and preprocessors from Localstack S3.
+If downloaded before, the service reads them from its file system.
+After making the request, you should get a response like the following:

 ```
 "weather":"Cloudy"